 - AMVET National Scholarship Program

 Though not specifically benefitting disabled veterans, the AMVET scholarship is designed for veterans who might have exhausted their government aid or have other financial difficulties pursuing their secondary education.
 Considering the cost that living with a disability can have, disabled veterans are particularly likely to fulfill the criteria for this $1,000 annual award.
 Applicants must be an honorably discharged veteran who can prove financial need, provide transcripts and tax records, and write a short essay on the meaning of higher education.
 The annual deadline to apply is April 15.

 - Military Order of the Purple Heart Scholarship

 The Purple Heart is a military honor awarded to soldiers who have been killed or wounded in battle.
 As many wartime injuries lead to disability status, disabled veterans are often eligible for this scholarship.
 Applicants can be Purple Heart recipients or the spouse, child, or grandchild of a recipient.
 There are 80 scholarships of various amounts given out annually.
 Students must be a graduating senior or enrolled full-time at an accredited institution while maintaining a 2.75 GPA.
-The deadline to apply is January 2018.

 - Michigan State Univeristy Disabled Veteran's Assistance Program

 Students at Michigan State University who are disabled veterans may be eligible for a full-ride scholarship when obtaining an undergraduate degree.
 Documentation of disabled veteran status is required, and funds from the program can be used for both tuition and materials.
 The work requirement may be waived if the disability prevents the student from working.
 Room and board are also included.
 For more information on the program, including application deadlines and necessary documents required, visit the link above.